odinuge/homelab/README.md

   - Three nodes run as gateways with access to WAN (still behind NAT tho.), eliminating gw SPOF

 ## TODO

 - Switch to cgroup v2 only
-  - Still no support in  most container runtimes like cri-o, docker, containerd.
-Partial support in runc and k8s, but works in podman and crun (yay)
+  - Waiting for new containerd builds for Ubuntu
 - New image with the new hardware
-- Looking into geo replication for off site backups.

 ## Software

 - [k8s](https://k8s.io) does its things in a high availability manner.
 Running 3 nodes as masters, ensuring that stuff works even if one node dies.
   - [metallb](https://metallb.universe.tf/) as a Layer 2 load-balancer for services with type `LoadBalancer`
   - 3xRpi4 as master nodes
-- [gluster](https://www.gluster.org/) for distributed storage.
-Dead simple block storage that can be used inside the cluster via persistent volumes in k8s.
+- [Longhorn](https://longhorn.io/) for distributed block storage.
+Pretty simple block storage for using PVCs in k8s, with simple backup systems and a nice shiny ui.
-  - Currently runs on 3 x 64GiB USB3 SSD drives (64GiB for gluster and 64GiB for system).
+  - Currently runs on 4 x 64GiB USB3 SSD drives (64GiB for longhorn and 64GiB for system).
 - [keepalived](https://www.keepalived.org/) for configuring fallback routing for the three gateways, making the connection work even tho a gateway dies.

 ## Monitoring

 - [Prometheus](https://prometheus.io/) with a set of custom exporters (including data from Home Assistant)
-  - [Thanos](https://thanos.io/) for long term storage
+  - [VictoriaMetrics](https://victoriametrics.com/) for long term storage
 - [slack](https://slack.com) for alerting

 ## Home Automation